 Is commercial insurance available to meet corporate expectations?

-In an increasingly-interconnected world, rising geopolitical tensions, climate change pressures, cyber insecurity and fallout from the Covid-19 pandemic all present greater aggregation potential for the insurance industry.
-At the same time, corporate clients are seeking more integrated, business-specific and highly-customised insurance solutions.
+In an increasingly connected world, rising geopolitical tensions including the Ukraine war, Nat Cat losses and climate change pressures, increasing cyber insecurity, stretched supply lines and social inflation present greater aggregation potential for the insurance industry.
+At the same time, corporate clients are seeking more integrated, business-specific, and highly customised insurance solutions.

 The result is sub-optimal customer experience combined with greater uncertainty that the insurance contracts will meet expectations – a widening gap between the needs of the corporate buyer and the willingness of the insurance market to respond.